 Hack #4: Rolling Pin Hack – Old School, New Results

-- Cons: Inconsistent grind, not ideal for fine powder.
+- Cons: Inconsistent for precision-dependent recipes.

 Hack #5: Toast First, Then Grind